 ; people during the Renaissance were inspired (measurable, immeasurable, polite, impolite) by nearly every aspect of these ancient civilizations.

-The babysitter is very with my little brother; she was impolited in the play with him for hours on end.
-My uncle is always on time, so I know that when he says he will be at our house for dinner by seven, it is that he will be here by seven (mobile, immobile, definite, indefinite) Flora's little brother can be very ; he kicks and screams when he does not get what he wants right away.
-2. - (measurable, immeasurable, polite, impolite) by nearly every aspect of these ancient ; people during the Renaissance were inspired civilizations.
-3. with my little brother; she will patient, impatient) 4.
-My uncle is always on time, so I know that when he says he will be at our house for dinner by seven, it is (mobile, immobile that he will be here by seven.
-5. 5.
-We carefully checked each problem to make sure the answer was (correct, incorrect, immeasurable, measurable) · mobile indefinite punctuation
+- 3. The babysitter is very with my little brother; she will (impolite, polite, patient, impatient) play with him for hours on end. - 4.
+My uncle is always on time, so I know that when he says he will be at our house for dinner by seven, it is that he will be here by seven. (mobile, immobile, definite, indefinite) - 5.
+Flora's little brother can be very ; he kicks and ; he kicks and ; screams when he does not get what he wants right away. - 6.
+We carefully checked each problem to make sure the answer was

+(correct, incorrect, immeasurable, measurable)

-For each word, write a sentence using the word.
-Be sure to use correct capitalization and
+For each word, type a sentence using the word.
+Be sure to use correct capitalization and punctuation